 With that said, here is how the laundry room looked when we were finished.
 Basic, functional, spacious, and clean would be my favorite words for this area in our townhouse basement.

-Townhouse Laundry Room Makeover Reveal: Updates almost Entirely with Paint!!
+Unfinished Basement Laundry Room Reveal: Updates almost Entirely with Paint!!

-These are the steps we took to clean this room up:
+These are the steps we took to update this unfinished basement laundry room area:

 - Walls, windows repaired with hydraulic cement then patch areas were painted with a waterproofing primer.